 For any assignment requiring research and/or requiring more than two pages of writing, students will be expected to submit that assignment through SafeAssign in Blackboard, following the submission guidelines given with the assignment instructions.
 Prior to submitting a final draft of an assignment, students will have the opportunity to submit several drafts of that assignment to SafeAssign in order to get sufficient feedback from SafeAssign reports to help minimize the risk of plagiarism.
+SAFEASSIGN must be less than 20% matching for credit work.

 - ❖ If the assignment continues to have evidence of plagiarism (no APA) in the final draft of the assignment, the professor will file a report to the Department Chair documenting the use of the paper as an action of academic dishonesty. - ❖ If a student fails to submit an assignment to SafeAssign, the professor will assign a grade of zero for that assignment. - ❖ Please understand there are time limitations that must be met.
 Do not e-mail the professor that SAFEASSIGN was not accepting papers after submission time-out.
-It is then considered LATE, and NO LATE work is accepted. - ❖ By submitting a paper to SafeAssign, that paper will become source material included in the SafeAssign database.
+It is then considered LATE, and NO LATE work is accepted. - Sy submitting a paper to SafeAssign, that paper will become source material included in the SafeAssign database.